-This course is designed to develop students' critical reading and academic writing skills.
-Students will receive comprehensive instruction in basic reading and writing skills, paragraph and essay construction, comprehensive skills, vocabulary development, critical reading, and more.
-This course will introduce effective strategies to use for organizing, analyzing, and retaining material and developing written work appropriate to the audience, purpose situation, and length of the assignment.
-Students will produce several pieces of writing while mastering the reading and writing processes and complete exercises as assigned through our online curriculum.
-This course blends traditional lecture and activities with a webbased curriculum used to supplement classroom instruction.
-The course is graded A, B, C, or R. No quality points.
+This course is designed to develop students' critical academic reading and writing in a college based setting to prepare them for their careers.
+Students will receive comprehensive instruction in basic reading skills, comprehensive skills, vocabulary development, critical reading, and more.
+This course will introduce effective strategies to sue for organizing, analyzing, and retaining material.
+The course is graded A#, B#, C#, D# or R. No quality points.